 There are three main types of flat roof systems:

-- Membrane or 'Single-Ply' Roofing (such as EPDM)
+- Membrane or single-ply

-- Built-Up Roofing (BUR)
+- Built-up roofing (BUR)

-- Modified Bitumen Roofing
+- Modified bitumen (MBR)

-Membrane / Single-Ply (EPDM) Roofing
+Membrane (Single-Ply) Roofing

 - The roof deck doesn’t need reinforcement because EPDM roofing is lightweight.

 Built-Up Roofing (BUR)

 - It’s easy to remove layers when repairing or resurfacing the roof.